elylucas/cs-demo-iv-react/README.md

 ### Settings

-This page allows the user to specify exactly how the vault shoud be set up.
+This page allows the user to specify exactly how the vault should be set up.
 There are three options:

 - Biometrics
 - Passcode (choosing this will ask for a passcode to use)